 Check in a file means that user is uploading the modified file to the library and it is now available for edit by other users.
 Once the document is checked in, the document becomes available again to be checked out by someone else.
 In addition, all changes made by the person who checked in the document are now visible to others.

-A site column is a reusable column definition, or template that user can assign to multiple lists across multiple SharePoint sites.
+A site column in SharePoint is a reusable column definition or template that user can assign to multiple lists across multiple SharePoint sites.
 Site columns are useful if user organization wants to establish some consistent settings across lists and libraries.

 20. What are the various types of views?

-A task list in SharePoint displays a collection of tasks that has to be performed.
+A task list in SharePoint displays a collection of tasks that have to be performed.
 Users can also add columns or metadata to store additional information about the tasks.